-This interactive guide has been put together to help you understand your EDF Energy business bill.
+This interactive guide has been put together to help you understand your EDF business bill.
 You can also download a handy PDF version

 - NB: This bill guide refers to the new style bill with a 10 digit account number

 - Use the orange numbers to navigate you through the guide for detailed explanations.

 Our contact details are printed at the top of every page.
 Note that these may vary depending on your location, contract arrangements etc.

 This is the unique reference number for this invoice.
 Please quote this in any correspondence with us.